What is it?

 In 1991, students at one university founded Dance Marathon in the memory of Ryan White, a fellow student.
 The program now spans the entire country, benefiting hundreds of hospitals and countless kids.
 Dance Marathons have become a tradition on campus and in the community.

-Marymount University’s Dance Marathon, called MaryThon, benefits Children’s National Health System and is going into their THIRD year.
+Marymount University’s Dance Marathon, called MaryThon, benefits Children’s National Health System and is going into their FOURTH year.
 In our first two years we raised over $52,500!
 The mission of MaryTHON here at Marymount is to increase funds and awareness for Children’s National Health System.
 We strive to make miracles happen for the kids today, tomorrow, and forever.

 How can I get involved?